Skip to main content

 Health Information Exchange (HIE)

-An HIE provides a way for authorized healthcare professionals to securely access and share patient medical information.
-Only authorized healthcare professionals who have a relationship with you are permitted access to your medical information available in a shared electronic medical record or health information exchange.
+A health information exchange provides a way for authorized health care professionals to securely access and share patient medical information.
+Only authorized health care professionals who have a relationship with you who access your medical information in a shared electronic medical record or health information exchange.

 Why Do We Participate in HIEs?

-You may receive treatment from more than one health professional.
-Information from other health care encounters could inform decisions regarding your treatment.
-Information about your illnesses, injuries, allergies, medicines, test results, and health history allow health care professionals to make the best possible decisions to care for you.
-This sharing of information is encouraged by the Health Information Technology for Economic and Clinical Health (HITECH) Act.
+The Health Information Technology for Economic and Clinical Health (HITECH) Act encourages the sharing of information.
 HITECH provides objectives for health care providers to meet in order to support improved health care for patients.
 One of the core objectives is to provide patients and their health care providers with access to medical information to improve the safety, quality, and efficiency of care.

-Some examples of HIEs that U of U Health participates in include:
+Some examples of HIEs in which U of U Health participates include the following:

 • Utah Health Information Network (UHIN).
-UHIN is a nonprofit, broad-based coalition of Utah healthcare insurers, providers, and others.
+UHIN is a nonprofit, broad-based coalition of Utah health care insurers, providers, and others.
 UHIN provides a private and secure gateway for electronic data exchanges.
 UHIN gathers and provides data to a statewide data repository.
-Information about this exchange is available at https://uhin.org/resources/for-patients/

 Other Uses of Patient Health Information

-We may share your health information in the following ways:
+We may also share your health information in the following ways:

 • Share information with family or friends to the extent they are directly involved in your care or in paying for your care.